Thomas Jefferson: Domestic affairs

 Jefferson pardoned several of those imprisoned under the Alien and Sedition Acts.
-Congressional Republicans repealed the Judiciary Act of 1801, which removed nearly all of Adams's "midnight judges" from office.
+Congressional Republicans repealed the Judiciary Act of 1801, which removed nearly all of Adams's "midnight judges".
 A subsequent appointment battle led to the Supreme Court's landmark decision in Marbury v.
 Madison, asserting judicial review over executive branch actions.
 Jefferson appointed three Supreme Court justices: William Johnson (1804), Henry Brockholst Livingston (1807), and Thomas Todd (1807).

-Jefferson strongly felt the need for a national military university, producing an officer engineering corps for a national defense based on the advancement of the sciences, rather than having to rely on foreign sources for top grade engineers with questionable loyalty.
-He signed the Military Peace Establishment Act on March 16, 1802, thus founding the United States Military Academy at West Point.
-The Act documented in 29 sections a new set of laws and limits for the military.
+Jefferson strongly felt the need for a national military university, producing an officer engineering corps for a national defense based on the advancement of the sciences, rather than having to rely on foreign sources.
+He signed the Military Peace Establishment Act on March 16, 1802, founding the United States Military Academy at West Point.
+The act documented a new set of laws and limits for the military.
 Jefferson was also hoping to bring reform to the Executive branch, replacing Federalists and active opponents throughout the officer corps to promote Republican values.

 Jefferson took great interest in the Library of Congress, which had been established in 1800.
 He often recommended books to acquire.
-In 1802, Congress authorized President Jefferson to name the first Librarian of Congress, and formed a committee to establish library rules and regulations.
-Congress also granted the president and vice president the right to use the library.
+In 1802, Congress authorized Jefferson to name the first Librarian of Congress, and formed a committee to establish library regulations.
+Congress also granted both the president and vice president the right to use the library.

 Foreign affairs (1801–1805)

 First Barbary War

 American merchant ships had been protected from Barbary Coast pirates by the Royal Navy when the states were British colonies.
 After independence, however, pirates often captured U.S. merchant ships, pillaged cargoes, and enslaved or held crew members for ransom.
 Jefferson had opposed paying tribute to the Barbary States since 1785.
 In 1801, he authorized a U.S. Navy fleet under Commodore Richard Dale to make a show of force in the Mediterranean, the first American naval squadron to cross the Atlantic.
 Following the fleet's first engagement, he successfully asked Congress for a declaration of war.
-The subsequent "First Barbary War" was the first foreign war fought by the U.S.
+The "First Barbary War" was the first foreign war fought by the U.S.

 Pasha of Tripoli Yusuf Karamanli captured the USS Philadelphia, so Jefferson authorized William Eaton, the U.S. Consul to Tunis, to lead a force to restore the pasha's older brother to the throne.
 The American navy forced Tunis and Algiers into breaking their alliance with Tripoli.
 Jefferson ordered five separate naval bombardments of Tripoli, leading the pasha to sign a treaty that restored peace in the Mediterranean.
 This victory proved only temporary, but according to Wood, "many Americans celebrated it as a vindication of their policy of spreading free trade around the world and as a great victory for liberty over tyranny."